elysewong/recipes-analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
-Since the p-value (0.1390) is greater than 0.05, we fail to reject the null hypothesis.
+Since the p-value (0.1190) is greater than 0.05, we fail to reject the null hypothesis.
 We do not find sufficient evidence to suggest that the missingness of avg_rating depends on the number of ingredients in a recipe.

 We do not impute missing values in the name, description, or avg_rating columns.
 We do not fill in missing values for name or description because these fields are not relevant to our prediction task and there is no sensible way to impute them since these columns contain free-form string text.
-For the avg_rating column, which will later act as the response variable, filling in missing values would skew the logic behind supervised learning as our goal is to predict ratings.
-Any imputation of ratings would bias the training process.
+For the avg_rating column, filling in missing values would skew the logic behind our data as the reason these values are null are because they have not yet been rated.
+Any imputation of ratings would bias the training process as we are falsifying this information.

 ## **Hypothesis Testing**
-**Null Hypothesis**: Healthy-fitness-diet recipes have the same or higher average rating than other recipes.
+*Null Hypothesis*: Healthy-fitness-diet recipes have the same or higher average rating than other recipes.

-**Alternative Hypothesis**: Healthy-fitness-diet recipes have a lower average rating than other recipes.
+*Alternative Hypothesis*: Healthy-fitness-diet recipes have a lower average rating than other recipes.

-**Test Statistic**: Difference of means (sample mean rating of healthy recipes - sample mean rating of other recipes) This is a good choice because our research question is specifically about whether one group tends to be rated lower on average, and ratings are numerical, so comparing group means is very interpretable.
+*Test Statistic*: Difference of means (sample mean rating of healthy recipes - sample mean rating of other recipes) This is a good choice because our research question is specifically about whether one group tends to be rated lower on average, and ratings are numerical, so comparing group means is very interpretable.

 <iframe